70 Harley Street

 Having difficulty sleeping and continually getting out of bed

 Spending money without thought, continually changing jobs and having many different partners in relationships.
-If driving, skipping the red light or speeding.
+If driving, skipping a red light or speeding.

 Unable to handle stress or easily losing your temper.